Serginho Greene

-Serginho Greene ([sɛrˈdʑiɲoː ˈɡrin]; born 24 June 1982) is a Dutch professional footballer who last played for FC Lienden.
-Besides the Netherlands, he has played in Cyprus, India, Bulgaria, and Serbia.
+Serginho Greene ([sɛrˈdʑiɲoː ˈɡrin]; born 24 June 1982) is a Dutch former professional footballer who played as a centre-back.
+Besides the Netherlands, he has played in Bulgaria, Serbia, Cyprus and India.

 Early life

-Greene's life was all about football since he was a little kid, growing up in the south-eastern part of Amsterdam where playing street football was a daily routine.
-He was never interested in other sports like tennis or basketball, but totally in love with football.
-He loved to play with the ball and work on his technique by doing tricks or playing matches on the streets of Amsterdam.
+Greene's life revolved around football from a young age, growing up in the southeastern part of Amsterdam, where playing street football was a daily ritual.
+Unlike other sports such as tennis or basketball, he was only dedicated to football.
+He delighted in controlling the ball and honing his skills through tricks and street matches on the streets of Amsterdam.

-At six, his father took him to FC Abcoude where he played in their youth squads until he was twelve, before joining Ajax Amsterdam's famous football school.
-He cruised through all youth squads until the A1 squad where they told him he was too good for Ajax' reserve team, but was not yet able to make the step towards their first team.
-They offered him to join HFC Haarlem on loan, but he wasn't keen on such a move.
-Eventually he decided to go there and to start his professional career.
+At the age of six, his father introduced him to FC Abcoude, where he played in their youth teams until he turned twelve.
+He then transitioned to Ajax's renowned football academy.
+He progressed through the youth ranks until he reached the under-19 squad.
+There, the coaches recognised his exceptional talent but believed he wasn't quite ready for Ajax's senior team.
+They suggested a loan move to Haarlem, which he initially hesitated about.
+However, he eventually made the decision to embark on that journey and kickstart his professional career.

 Club career

 Haarlem

-At Haarlem he spent one season in de Eerste Divisie, playing 34 matches and scoring one goal.
-He still had a three-year remaining contract at Ajax which he gave up, because he did not want to play in the Eerste Divisie any longer.
+At Haarlem, he spent one season in de Eerste Divisie, playing 34 matches and scoring one goal.
+He still had a three-year remaining contract at Ajax, which he gave up, because he did not want to play in the Eerste Divisie any longer.
 Ajax decided to release him and fellow Eredivisie contenders RKC Waalwijk showed interest in him.
 Working with Martin Jol, Željko Petrović (who still was a player at RKC in those days) and Erwin Koeman he learned a lot about professional football and he developed quickly.

 RKC Waalwijk

 Greene played on many positions during his RKC spell.
 In his first season at the club he played as a left fullback, while in his second season he played both in the centre of defence and as a right fullback.
-During his second season at the club he became one of RKC's key players and teams like VfL Wolfsburg, Tottenham Hotspur, Galatasaray, Hamburger SV, Rangers, AZ Alkmaar and Feyenoord Rotterdam showed interest in signing him.
-Eventually Feyenoord announced signing Greene on a free transfer on 14 April 2005.
+During his second season at the club he became one of RKC's key players and teams like VfL Wolfsburg, Tottenham Hotspur, Galatasaray, Hamburger SV, Rangers, AZ and Feyenoord showed interest in signing him.
+Eventually, Feyenoord announced signing Greene on a free transfer on 14 April 2005.
 The main reasons for Greene to join Feyenoord were the club's reputation and their well known fanatic supporters.